Buyer Education For Two Way Radios, Rentals & More

 - Generally, how long does programming take?

+Yes, you need an FCC license for two way radios.
 Most two-way radios require individuals and non-individuals such as businesses to have a Federal Communications Commission (FCC) license.
 When you purchase a radio that operates in the commercial frequency ranges, the FCC requires a 10-year FCC radio operator license.
 Failure to comply can cost operators up to $19,639 per day of marketing violations and up to $147,290 for an ongoing violation.

 Why?
 Users can interfere with other types of communications equipment including public safety and large enterprise customers.
 Just because you can’t hear them it doesn’t mean you’re not interfering with them.
 Also, certain frequencies require in-person monitoring to ensure there is minimal interference.